root-project/root/README/ReleaseNotes/v620/index.md

 * Prevent a situation in `TTreeFormula` when stale cached information was re-used.
 * Prevent a noticeable memory leak when reading uncompressed TTree.

+### RDataFrame

+- Improved CSV data source
+  * Support for 1.0e+10 syntax for type inference of double columns
+  * Empty lines are now skipped

 ## Histogram Libraries

 * Allow reading v5 TF1 that were stored memberwise in a TClonesArray.